What Is Business Continuity Management?

 You should always think one step ahead when preserving your assets and ensuring business continuity.
 Data backup is critical to business continuity management and disaster recovery plans.

-The values of Business Continuity Management
+5 Phases of Business Continuity Management

 The answer is yes.
 Business continuity management offers value to your organisation beyond the return on investment (ROI).
 Here are some of them for you to consider: